Last Updated: 9/13/2023 | September 13th, 2023

 2. Hostel Rango Boutique

 Hostel Rango is one of the more upscale hostels in the city.
 The dorm beds are super comfy, though the beds lack privacy curtains.
 Each bed comes with reading lights, two power sockets, and personal lockers.
 The bathrooms are nicer than anything I’ve ever seen in a hostel and rival that of a luxury hotel.
 I mean, that water pressure!
 That rustic design?
 So good!
 I want these bathrooms in my home.
-Private rooms are also available and come with a few additional touches, like TVs and mini-fridges, but they are as expensive as hotels, so skip them.

-I found the open, industrial décor is super fashionable, and the hostel’s restaurant and bar area great for grabbing a meal and a really good professional cocktail (honestly the bar alone is worth visiting).
+I found the open, industrial décor super fashionable, and the hostel’s restaurant and bar area great for grabbing a meal and a really good professional cocktail (honestly the bar alone is worth visiting).
 The staff will also help to set you up with activities like food tours and free walking tours.

-Hostel Rango Boutique at a Glance:
+Hostel Rango Boutique at a glance:

 - Organizes tours and activities